Libertree/libertree/USAGE.md

 Then restart all the services.
 They can all be stopped by typing Ctrl-C. Check for release notes which may describe new settings or migrations.

+If there are SCSS changes, compile the SCSS to CSS:

+    % cd ~/git/libertree-frontend-ramaze
+    % ./css-build.sh

+This command is safe to run, even if it is not certain whether there were SCSS changes.